proactis-documentation/documentation-source/docs/p2p/cancelPurhaseOrderGateway.md

     The order can be identified by either of the following arguments:

-      1. TemplateLabel and numeric Number
+      1. TemplateLabel and numeric OrderNumber

       2. The DisplayNumber

-    If the DisplayNumber is supplied, then the TemplateLabel and Number are ignored.
+    If the DisplayNumber is supplied, then the TemplateLabel and OrderNumber are ignored.

 ### Cancellation Reason
 The reason for cancellation the order must be supplied.
 Reasons are defined in the **List** snap-in within the PROACTIS management console.